JelenaBarinova/BeBetterDeveloper/_posts/2015-11-20-getting-started-react-flux.md

 <script src="https://gist.github.com/LenaBarinova/7244d61616f3427a8673.js"></script>
 Note: when using html in React don't forget to rename class to className.

-Added a placeholder for my react components instead of all the html tags in my _index.html_ and added refference to react and react-dom libraries as well as to my app.js file, which is being produced for me after running
+Added a placeholder for my react components instead of all the html tags in my _index.html_ and added reference to react and react-dom libraries as well as to my app.js file, which is being produced for me after running

 ~~~
 $gulp build